Wal-Mart says staff turnover down after hike in minimum pay

-Wal-Mart Stores (WMT.N) has been losing fewer workers to turnover since it raised its minimum wage in April, the retailer's chief executive said on Friday, the first time it has reported a benefit of the new higher wages.
+June 5 Wal-Mart Stores has been losing fewer workers to turnover since it raised its minimum wage in April, the retailer's chief executive said on Friday, the first time it has reported a benefit of the new higher wages.

 Wal-Mart increased its minimum pay to $9 an hour for its U.S. staff in April, providing a raise for half a million workers, and promised to hike it again to $10 an hour next year.
 The federal minimum is $7.25, though some states impose higher minimums.

 The move came against the backdrop of a tightening labor market, which has increased competition for workers.
-Rival retailers followed Wal-Mart in lifting pay, including Target (TGT.N) and TJX Co Inc (TJX.N), the operator of the Marshalls and T.J.
+Rival retailers followed Wal-Mart in lifting pay, including Target and TJX Co Inc, the operator of the Marshalls and T.J.
 Maxx chains.

 "Our job applications are going up and we are seeing some relief in turnover," Wal-Mart's chief executive, Doug McMillon, told a media briefing after the company's annual shareholders' meeting on Friday.